mskelton/omni-comment/README.md

-# GitHub Multi Comment Action
+# GitHub Omni Comment Action

 Combine outputs from many jobs into a single comment

 ## Usage

-Create a file named `.github/multi-comment.yml` to define the section IDs that _can_ appear in the comment.
+Create a file named `.github/omni-comment.yml` to define the section IDs that _can_ appear in the comment.

 ```yaml